-I was recently contacted by a person attempting to copy their Yamaha Electone Performance Disks.
-These files are not visible on Windows, and if you attempt to open the drive you’ll see “The disk in Drive A is not formatted.”
+A person recently contacted me attempting to copy their Yamaha Electone Performance Disks.
+These files are not visible on Windows: If you attempt to open the drive you’ll see “The disk in Drive A is not formatted.”
 This is typical of Yamaha’s proprietary ESEQ format, and does not necessarily mean there’s anything wrong with the floppy disk at all.

 Copying the Files